-- The Digital Transformation Committee held four meetings devoted to the business activities of Mavie Holding, which develops health offerings that go beyond classic insurance products.
-In addition, the Committee evaluated the progress of digitally-available insurance products and services, explored the considerations concerning a group collaboration model and discussed the digital transformation in Southeastern Europe and the new agile ways of working.
-Guest speakers were invited to the meetings to address specific topics. - The Supervisory Board's Human Resources and General Remuneration Committee ("HR Committee") held four meetings on diversity and inclusion matters, employee development and talent management issues, executive remuneration schemes and employee participation programmes.
+eral Remuneration Committee ("HR Committee") held four meetings on diversity and inclusion matters, employee development and talent management issues, executive remuneration schemes and employee participation programmes.
 The Committee also dealt intensively with the revision of the HR strategy as part of the new strategic programme.
 The HR Committee's activities are closely coordinated with the Personnel Committee.
-Guest speakers were invited to the meetings to address specific HR-related topics. - The Working Committee did not hold any meetings in the past financial year.
+Guest speakers were invited to the meetmeetings devoted to the business activities of Mavie ings to address specific HR-related topics.